 This particular benzodiazepine is not meant for long-term use and is rarely prescribed for more than four weeks at a time.
 Consuming benzo drugs for longer than four weeks at a time can lead to undesirable outcomes like addiction.
 When Ativan dependence becomes a problem, the user will experience withdrawal symptoms.
 Another issue with Ativan is most people who use the drug also ingest other substances.
 Polydrug use is deadly, and 30 percent of drug overdoses occur when opioids and benzos are combined.

-Understanding what addiction actually will better prepare someone to recognize the signs.
+Understanding what addiction is will better prepare someone to recognize the signs.
 In the early stages of addiction, it is often difficult to make sense of what is happening.
 With benzo use, though, some apparent signs are recognizable.

 The first stage of addiction is tolerance as your body grows dependent on the drug.
 Tolerance can then lead to dependence.
 This is made up of consistent use with the continued urge to maintain what is beginning to feel normal.